phase2/pattern-lab-workshop/README.md

 Make a new folder somewhere else to run the workshop in.

-cd into that folder and type `pattern-lab-workshop` in the terminal.
+cd into that new folder and type `pattern-lab-workshop` in the terminal.

+## Workshop Commands

+`pattern-lab-workshop` to open the menu

+`pattern-lab-workshop verify` to test your submission

+`pattern-lab-workshop reset` to clear all completed lessons

 ## API Reference
 [Pattern Lab docs](http://patternlab.io/docs/index.html)